iden3/iden3.github.io/mkdocs/docs/w3c/proofs/bjj.md

 To facilitate the proof check, the prover can share the following information with the verifier:

 1. The core claim representation of the verifiable credential.
-2. The issuer's signature on the of it.
+2. The issuer's signature on the of core claim representation.
 3. The relevant authentication paths for the proving the validity of the issuer key.

 By providing this information, the prover demonstrates the possession of a valid credential containing specific entries without revealing the entire credential content.
 Consequently, this enables the prover to confirm the issuance of a credential of a particular type that contains specific values while preserving the confidentiality of other credential details.
 This approach aligns with W3C's official specifications and ensures data privacy during the verification process.